 - 4 tbsp apricot jam

 - 450 g vegan ready rolled fondant icing

-Beat the dairy free spread or coconut oil into the soaked fried fruit.
+- Beat the dairy free spread or coconut oil into the soaked dried fruit.
 Next add the flax eggs and stir well.

-Finally add the self raising flour, ground almonds and spices to your dried fruit.
-Stir well to combine and pour the mixture into the prepared cake tin and smooth over the top.
+- Finally add the self raising flour, ground almonds and spices to your dried fruit.
+Beat until well combined - this may take a few minutes - and pour the mixture into the prepared cake tin and smooth over the top.

 - Place the tin in the middle of the oven.

 - Bake for 2-2.5 hours or until the cake is firm and a skewer inserted in the middle of the cake comes out clean.
 Cover the top with foil if it’s starting to look too brown.

 - Allow the cake to cool in the tin then cover with a layer of greaseproof paper and wrap up with tin foil.
 If you wish you can feed the cake with 1-2 tbsp brandy every week until you’re ready to ice it.